nujudalharbi/toDoListApp/README.md

 Upcoming Features :
 * Save the data to UserDefaults .
-*  Add time and day and Send an alert when the task is due .
+*  Add time and day,  Send an alert when the task is due .